 Complications Related to Chronic Weeping Edema of the Lower Extremities

-Your vessels, venous as well as arterial, maintain a balance by exchanging oxygen and nutrients through their vessel walls into the surrounding tissues.
+Your vessels—both veins and arteries—maintain a balance by exchanging oxygen and nutrients through their vessel walls into the surrounding tissues.
 This keeps your tissue alive and functioning.
-However, if your circulatory system is unable to meet the demands of that exchange then your vessels cannot shift or move the proper amount of fluid, and the circulatory system becomes unbalanced.
+However, if your circulatory system is unable to meet the demands of that exchange, then your vessels cannot shift or move the proper amount of fluid, and the circulatory system becomes unbalanced.
 When that occurs, often the first sign is swelling in the legs or ankles, visible in the evening after you have been up for most of the day.

 Worst case scenarios include: